AISE-TUDelft/HaskellCCEval/README.md

 Each file has been documented with comments to explain the code and if applicable, the arguments that can be passed to the script.

+## Results

+For the results, please refer to our submitted paper or [check Overleaf](https://www.overleaf.com/8565466463jjcnnzzngxdr).